 Install Sample Packs, which are collections of samples that relate to a technology or feature.

-Install individual online samples, which you can also do by using the New Project dialog box.
+Install individual online samples.
+(You can also do this in the New Project dialog box.)

 View update notifications when source code changes are published for installed samples.

-Update the master copy of an installed sample when there is an update notification.
+Update the master copy of an installed sample when there an update is available.

 Extensions that have been packaged in .vsix files may be available in locations other than the Visual Studio Gallery.
-The Extensions and Updates dialog box can't detect these files, but you can install a .vsix file by choosing it, choosing the Enter key, and then following the instructions.
-When the extension is installed, you can use the Extensions and Updates dialog box to enable it, disable it, or remove it.
+Although the Extensions and Updates dialog box can't detect these files, you can install one by selecting its .vsix file, pressing the Enter key, and then following the instructions.
+When the extension is installed, you can use the Extensions and Updates dialog box to enable it, disable it, or uninstall it.